 In making an order, the family court will consider several factors, including the earning abilities of each party, the amount of assets and debts each party is assigned upon the divorce, as well as the age, health and education level of each party.
 Most importantly, the court will consider the need of the party requesting spousal support and the ability of the supporting spouse to pay it.

 Can I file a motion after my divorce to terminate spousal support?

 Yes.
-Anytime circumstances change you can file a motion to modify or terminate spousal support.
+Any time circumstances change, you can file a motion to modify or terminate spousal support.
 It is the responsibility of the party seeking the modification to file a motion absent the written agreement of the parties.
-If a motion is not filed then the Court lacks jurisdiction to modify spousal support further back from the date the motion is filed.
-If you are considering requesting a reduction or increase in support the time to act is now.
+If a motion is not filed, then the Court lacks jurisdiction to modify spousal support further back from the date the motion is filed.
+If you are considering requesting a reduction or increase in support, the time to act is now.

 What if my ex-spouse moves in with someone else?

 California law provides that a supported spouse cohabiting with a member of the opposite sex has a presumed decrease in the need for financial support from his/her ex-spouse.
-However, the burden is first placed on the payer of spousal support to establish that the cohabitation is with a romantic mate.
+However, the burden is first placed on the payer of spousal support to establish that the cohabitation is with a romantic partner.